Right to Buy

 1. Complete your application

-2. We will assess your application
+2. Assessment of your application

 3. Valuation of your home

-4. Landlord’s Offer
+4. Landlord’s offer

-We will issue you with your Landlord’s Offer (Section 125) Notice.
-This will give you the valuation and the purchase price after taking off the discount.
-This is a very important document and you should read it very carefully and seek advice if you are not clear about any of the contents.
-You have 12 weeks to accept the Offer.
+This is a very important document.
+You should read it very carefully and seek advice if you are not clear about anything.
+You have 12 weeks to accept the offer.

-If you accept the Offer we will draw up floor plans and pass your application to our Legal Services Department with instructions to proceed with the sale.
-You will need to appoint a solicitor or conveyancer to deal with the legal aspects of your purchase.
-You should organise the funding or mortgage arrangements and also get an independent survey from a qualified surveyor if you’ve not done so already.
+- You should organise the funding or mortgage arrangements and also get an independent survey from a qualified surveyor if you’ve not done so already.

 6. Completion